 I got this Yakisoba recipe from Everyday Harumi cookbook by Harumi Kurihara (love..love that cookbook).
 The combination of Worcestershire sauce, oyster sauce and the chicken bouillon cubes makes this noodles really tasty.
 Harumi shared a little trick to make the noodle tastier.
 When stir-frying the noodles, don’t add the sauce too early because it will make the fried noodles turn soggy.
 It is best not to cook too much at a time.
 If your skillet or wok is not very large, it may be easier to divide the ingredients and cook in batches.
 The recipe can serve 4 servings, I cooked 2 servings at a time.

 DISCLOSURE: This post contains affiliate links, which support this site at no extra cost to you.
 Learn more.

 Recipe is adapted from Everyday Harumi by Harumi Kurihara.

 Easy Yakisoba (Japanese Stir-fried Noodles with Pork and Vegetables)

 - Aonori (shredded nori seaweed)

 - Benishoga (red pickled ginger)

-Heat one tablespoon of oil in a wide skillet or wok and cook the pork, add the cabbage and bean sprouts in this order, frying them quickly on a high heat.
+- Heat one tablespoon of oil in a wide skillet or wok and cook the pork, for about 1 minute and then dish out.
+On the same wok/skillet, add the cabbage and bean sprouts in this order, frying them quickly on a high heat.
 While cooking add the rest of the oil as needed

-Add the cooked noodles and fry until hot, then add the sauce and season with salt and pepper
+- Add the cooked noodles and stir fry until hot, for about 1 minute.
+Add the pork back then add the sauce and season with salt and pepper